Skip to main content

 The Ithaca Auto & Burglar is listed as a specific example on the ATF website as well as the Harrington and Richardson Handy Gun because of their smooth bore.
 A pair of Harrington & Richardson Smooth Bore Handy Gun pistols are also on offer in the Sporting and Collector Auction.

-Like the Ithaca Auto & Burglar pistol, the Harrington & Richardson Handy Guns in Lot 2045 and 2050 are smoothbore pistols that are considered "Any Other Weapon" under the National Firearms Act of 1934.
+Like the Ithaca Auto & Burglar pistol, the Harrington & Richardson Handy Guns are smoothbore pistols that are considered "Any Other Weapon" under the National Firearms Act of 1934.

 Ithaca Auto & Burglar Pistol for Sale